 Even if you just get out of your desk chair and do a lap around the office, or wait until the next morning to reread your draft, reviewing your content with fresh eyes can make a world of difference.
 The last thing you want is to publish or send the content to your boss and get a “???” message in response.

 Pro tip: No matter how technical your industry or topic is, it’s a good rule of thumb to always write how you speak.
 By writing in a way that’s conversational, your content comes off more human, authentic, and trustworthy.
-Plus, with voice search continuing to grow in popularity, content that uses simple, concise language is that much more likely to rise through the search ranks.

-8. Have someone else edit (if possible)
+8. Do: Have someone else edit (if possible)

 Speaking of having a fresh set of eyes (which sounds kind of gross, now that I think about it), those eyes are ideal for another key part of creating quality content: proofreading and editing.
 Editing is an important step to take to turn a piece of content from good into great.